-How to Cut Healthcare Staffing Costs While Maintaining Patient Care
+5 Ways to Cut Staffing Costs While Maintaining Patient Care

-Although healthcare staffing is an $11.1 billion industry and is responsible for about 60 percent of hospital costs, it’s crucial for healthcare facilities to maintain adequate staff while simultaneously providing robust patient services.
+Healthcare facilities must maintain adequate staff while simultaneously providing robust patient services.
 Understaffed hospitals and doctors’ offices curtail the provider’s ability to deliver services—which bring in revenue—and consequently, reduce the quality of patient care.

 Consider these five ways to cut costs while maintaining high-quality care: